dherault/serverless-offline/README.md

 ### Usage with Babel

+You can use Offline with [Serverless-runtime-babel](https://github.com/serverless/serverless-runtime-babel).
+To do so you need to install (at least) the es2015 preset in your project folder (`npm i babel-preset-es2015`).

+~ Or ~

-Optionaly, your λ handlers can be required with `babel-register` to support ES6/ES7 features.
+Your λ handlers can be required with `babel-register`.
 To do so, in your `s-project.json` file, set options to be passed to babel-register like this:
 ```javascript
 {